 Before you call a plumber in Sarasota, make sure your water usage has been the same, and no hoses have been running for an extended period of time, as this would cause your softener to regenerate and use a lot more salt.

-Another cause of your softener using too much salt would be that the brain of the system, the head, is malfunctioning.
-This will usually entail the help of a professional, due to the availability of parts accessible to the homeowner.
+Another cause of your water softener in Sarasota using too much salt would be that the brain of the system, the head, is malfunctioning.
+This will usually entail the help of a professional plumber in Sarasota, due to the availability of parts accessible to the homeowner.

 Wimpy’s Plumbing & Air is available to check your water softener if it is using too much salt.
-We serve Sarasota, Bradenton, Lakewood Ranch, Longboat Key, Casey Key, Myakka City and surrounding areas.
+We offer plumbing in Sarasota, Bradenton, Lakewood Ranch, Longboat Key, Casey Key, Myakka City and surrounding areas.
 Call us today for help with your water softener!